brucewzj99/tele-tracker/README.md

 /cancel - To cancel previous conversation with bot

-## Pending feature
+## Planned Features
 1. More options for /addothers
+2. Retrieve your last few transaction
-2. Use webhook instead of polling
+4. Use webhook instead of polling
-3. Host onto serverless function
+5. Host onto serverless function

 ## Contributing